-The impact of website speed on SEO and SEM is a direct result of Google’s focus on mobile browsing.
+The impact of mobile speed on SEO and SEM is a direct result of Google’s finding that the average landing page took an astonishing 15 seconds to load on mobile (down from 22 seconds in 2017).
 Over the last few years, the search giant has rolled out multiple mobile-focused updates.
 From the introduction of mobile-first indexing in 2016 to the ‘Speed Update’ in July of 2018, which solidified the importance of mobile web site speed as a determining factor over search ranking, to a corresponding Google Ads update that tied mobile site speed to website Quality Score, the search giant has made it clear that website speed matters.

 According to Forrester, websites with faster-loading mobile pages (i.e. such as accelerated mobile pages) see a 10% year-over-year increase in search traffic.
 Another study, conducted by Stone Temple, found that the eCommerce websites see larger SEO gains from website speed optimization, driving a 32.1% lift in organic traffic from accelerated mobile pages.

 Organic traffic doesn’t fluctuate for no reason.
 It changes in tandem with a website’s overall search ranking and the position claimed on search engine results pages.
 To quantify the impact of mobile website speed on SEO we compared fluctuations in organic ranking and traffic among faster and slower IR100 websites to equivalent websites on the Moovweb Experience Delivery Network (XDN).
 Read on for our detailed findings.
-We found a correlation between site speed and search ranking which amplifies when page load times fall beneath one second.
+We found a correlation between mobile speed and SEO—which amplifies when page load times fall under one second.